xinggaoya/SingBoxMu/README.md

-# Welcome to Your New Wails3 Project!
+# 欢迎使用 sing-box GUI 项目

 Congratulations on generating your Wails3 application!
 This README will guide you through the next steps to get your project up and running.